 While Father Edward was pastor in 1952 (back for the 3rd time), they decided to redecorate the church.
 In 1954, Father Laurence Janus became pastor and in 1965, the parish celebrated the 25th anniversary of the priesthood of Father Janus.

 Work began on the remodeling of the Parish Hall in 1966.
 The remodeling done was quite extensive.
 The specifications and plans were under the direction of Robert Mead, with the assistance of the following committee members: Elmer Steichen, Alex Vetter, Berthan Moran, Lloyd Hinker, Mrs. Duaine Hjelm, Mary Dankey, Leroy Burnison, florence Tiede, Pat Cahill, George Thill, Gayland Trudeau, Mrs. Ralph Rogers, Mrs. Fred Hagman, Victor Hinker, Mrs. Louis Kub, and John Merriman.
 Donated labor was used to remove the wooden floor and ready the basement for construction.
 Contracts were let to cement the floor, lay linoleum blocks, panel the walls, lower the ceiling, install fluorescent lighting, install a sound system, and remodel the kitchen.
-Due to the construction, the Turkey Shoot was
+Due to the construction, the Turkey Shoot was cancelled that year.

 St. Joseph’s School was discontinued in 1968 because the Presentation Order could no longer supply the sisters to staff a faculty.
 The building was purchased by the Woonsocket School District.

 Father David Melmer was appointed pastor in 1972 and served the parish for eight years.
 During that time, many improvements were made.
 The church was carpeted, the old rectory was moved and a new one built, an electronic bell system was installed, and extensive repairs were made on the church.
 Father Melmer celebrated his 25th anniversary of Priesthood in 1980.